In tough times, Cannes charity gala gets personal

 U.S. director Brett Ratner resorted to the name-and-shame game when auctioning a Jean Pigozzi photograph of Annie Leibovitz and Rolling Stones guitarist Keith Richards from 1979.

-He said Pigozzi's villa was "better than the Hotel-Du-Crap", and singled out several high-profile names in the audience of more than 800 revellers enjoying a sit-down dinner in a giant marquee.
+He said Pigozzi's villa was "better than the Hotel-Du-Crap", and singled out several high-profile names in the audience of more than 800 revelers enjoying a sit-down dinner in a giant marquee.

 "You made me rich so I know you're really rich," he called to Tucker, who starred in his successful "Rush Hour" action series.
 Financier Nathaniel Rothschild was also urged to bid.